August is one of the warmest months in the UK – and many of us will be wanting to make the most of the sunnier weather before autumn rolls around.

 Explore some of the UK’s most beautiful walking routes, UK-wide

-Most of us enjoy a summer walk on a bright blue sky day.
-Feeling the sun on your face and breathing in the fresh air is enough to leave anyone feeling rejuvenated.
+Most of us enjoy a walk on a warm summer’s day.
+Feeling the sunshine on your face and breathing in the fresh air is enough to leave anyone feeling rejuvenated.

-In the UK we’re blessed with an amazing range of beautiful and wonderfully varied walking routes, and there’s never been a better time to start exploring them.
+In the UK we’re blessed to have an amazing range of beautiful and varied walking routes, and there’s never been a better time to start exploring them.
 From magnificent coastal paths and vast forests to peaceful countryside meadows and stunning national parks – there’s something for every kind of walker.

-Whether you decide to challenge yourself with a hike or prefer to stroll gently with a picnic in hand, walking is good for the soul.
-If you’d like some walking inspiration this month, check out our articles; 11 different types of walks to enjoy this summer and 12 rewarding activities to do while walking.
+Whether you decide to challenge yourself with a hike or would prefer to stroll gently with a picnic in hand, walking is good for the soul.
+For inspiration, check out our articles; 11 different types of walks to enjoy this summer and 12 rewarding activities to do while walking.

-Or, if you’d like to make a staycation of it, one of these 5 remote destinations for a UK walking holiday might spark your interest.
+Alternatively, why not make a staycation of it?
+One of these 5 remote destinations for a UK walking holiday might spark your interest.

 If eating tasty food, dancing to live music, browsing artisan markets, and ordering from pop-up bars sounds like your kind of day out, then Oxford Foodies Festival is one to add to your calendar this month.

-Learn how to make magnificent cakes with experts bakers and Great British Bake Off stars; sample new wines, cocktails, and champagnes; or watch MasterChef Champions, and Michelin-starred and top local chefs cook up their signature recipes.
-If you’re feeling particularly adventurous, why not join in one of the chilli eating competitions too?
+Learn how to make magnificent cakes with experts bakers and Great British Bake Off stars; sample new wines, cocktails, and champagnes; or watch MasterChef Champions, Michelin-starred, and top local chefs cook up their signature summer recipes.
+This year, there’s also a Thai Green Curry Cook School with celebrity chef Nigel Brown, as well as live-fire cooking with Lumberjaxe Food Company.

-Once you’re full up, head over to the live music stage for a dance where you’ll find performances from the likes of Sophie Ellis-Bextor and Scouting For Girls.
+Once you’re full up, head over to the live music stage for a dance where you’ll find performances from the likes of Blue, Sister Sledge, and Symphonic Ibiza. .

 There’ll also be plenty of fun events hosted in The Kids Cookery Theatre if you’re bringing little ones along.

-Oxford Foodies Festival takes place in South Parks, Oxford, between 26th and 28th August.
+Oxford Foodies Festival takes place in South Parks, Oxford, between 24th and 26th August.
+Check out the full festival timetable here.

-If Oxford is too far for you, the Edinburgh and Glasgow Foodies Festivals are also taking place in August.
+If Oxford is too far for you, the Edinburgh, Glasgow, and Guildford Foodies Festivals are also taking place in August.
 You can find out more on the Foodies Festival website.

-If you’re a fan of the legendary music band, The Beatles, then you might be pleased to know that there’s a festival dedicated to celebrating their music in Liverpool.
+If you’re a fan of the legendary music band, The Beatles, you might be pleased to know that there’s a festival in Liverpool dedicated to celebrating their music.

 Edinburgh Fringe Festival is known for being one of the greatest celebrations of arts and culture in the world.

-For three weeks, Edinburgh comes to life with new energy, as various artists and performers take to the stage to showcase their talents.
+For three weeks, Edinburgh comes alive with a new lease of energy, as various artists and performers take to the stage to showcase their talents.
 The festival has a mixture of free and ticketed events, ranging from comedy and theatre to dance and circus.

-The city’s streets will also come alive with buskers, street performers, living statues, and delicious food vendors.
+The city’s streets will also bustle with buskers, street performers, living statues, and delicious food vendors.

-To find out more about what to expect, check out the 2023 Edinburgh Fringe Festival calendar.
-The festival will take place from 4th to 28th August.
+To find out more about what to expect, check out the 2024 Edinburgh Fringe Festival programme.
+The festival will take place from 2nd to 26th August.

 Final thoughts…

-With plenty of (hopefully!) sunny weather, August is the ideal time to make fun plans and enjoy lasting memories with loved ones.
-And luckily, with various events taking place this month and plenty of opportunities to explore the best of the UK, you’ll be spoilt for choice.
+With plenty of sunny weather (hopefully!), August is the ideal time to make fun plans and enjoy lasting memories with loved ones.
+And luckily, with various events taking place this month, as well as many simple ways to explore the best of the UK, you’ll be spoilt for choice.